ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 If it supports the "Cursor" extension, the AS stores additional information when maintaining the history of updates to the TRL, as defined in {{sec-trl-endpoint-supporting-cursor}}.
 Also, the processing of full query requests and diff query requests, as well as the related response format, are further extended as defined in {{sec-using-cursor}}.

-{{sec-trl-parameteters}} provides an aggregated overview of the parameters used by the TRL endpoint, when the AS supports diff queries and the "Cursor" extension.
+{{sec-trl-parameteters}} provides an aggregated overview of the local supportive parameters that the AS internally uses at its TRL endpoint, when supporting diff queries and the "Cursor" extension.

 ## Supporting Diff Queries # {#sec-trl-endpoint-supporting-diff-queries}